 Instead, the best of the city is in its culture - and that's the everyday culture in temples, festivals and food markets, rather than concerts or art museums.
-Try the One Day Tour of Hong Kong for a flavor of the city and an introduction to the fantastic food on offer.
+Try a one day tour of Hong Kong for a flavor of the city and an introduction to the fantastic food on offer.

 Most first time visitors are here to see skyscraper city.
 This city tour will bring you through the concrete jungle and show you the best of Hong Kong's gleaming downtown districts.